Elleined/email-sender-api/README.md

  - To Generate the app password to be use in this application you can follow these tutorial
    - https://www.geeksforgeeks.org/spring-boot-sending-email-via-smtp/

-# Technologies used for this project are:
+# Technologies used
-  - Spring Boot
+  - Spring boot
-  - Spring MVC
+  - Spring mvc
   - Thymeleaf
-  - Java Mail API
+  - Java mail API
-  - Hbernate Validator
+  - Hbernate validator